Highway Barriers for Road Construction and Work Zone Safety

 Why is it so Important to Speak up about Work Zone Safety Issues?

+Improved worker safety is a proven benefit from using Positive Protection work zone barriers.
 Speaking up about work zone safety issues could reduce risk & save a life.

 A National Safety Council (NSC) survey found 58% of Americans working in construction feel that productivity or speed is prioritized over safety.
 [8] A recent Construction Dive article reveals that one of structural engineers' biggest concerns (who are responsible for scructures and bridges across the nation) includes overly aggressive construction project timelines (42% respondants).